The 2025-2026 application is now closed. The 2026-2027 competition will open in Spring 2025.

 What is life like for Fulbrighters in the host country?

 Self-motivation, creativity, adaptability, and professionalism and are keys to a successful experience as a Fulbright student researcher.
 As a student researcher, you are expected to problem-solve and operate independently to the extent that you can.
 You are also expected to be cultural ambassadors and promote mutual understanding between people of the United States and Cambodia.
-You can work with your U.S. Embassy to program a series of presentations at the U.S. Embassy’s American Center in Phnom Penh, Kampong Cham, Batttabang and Siem Reap to raise awareness and/or educate the Cambodian students on a topic of your interest (e.g. climate change, sports, STEM, etc.), which aligns with the U.S. Embassy’s priorities in Cambodia.
+You can work with your U.S. Embassy to program a series of presentations at the U.S. Embassy’s American Center in Phnom Penh, Kampong Cham, Batttabang and Siem Reap to raise awareness and/or educate the Cambodian students on a topic of your interest (e.g. sports, STEM, etc.), which aligns with the U.S. Embassy’s priorities in Cambodia.

 Eligibility